Search

 Location:

-Experience nature in a brand-new way by combining art with scientific exploration.
-Learn how to sketch scientific observations using various creative mediums and techniques, create your own maps, and even simulate water flow in a miniature landscape.
+Experience nature in a brand-new way by combining art with science!
+Get ready to sketch scientific observations using various creative techniques and create your own maps.
+You’ll even discover how trees can talk to us!
 You will be amazed by what you can create while exploring the world around you.

 Examples of activities